gherson/Exemplar/LOG.md

 * 2019-08-06 Initially recalled only goal of project.
 Seeing it anew I am energized for the battle rejoined.
 2.5h
 * 2019-05-19 *CS7646 ML4T's usurpation of my time begins in earnest.*
 * 2019-05-18 Finished studying DRAKON and conclude that it improves on flowcharting but is not a *r*evolution.
 2h
-* 2019-05-17 Studying DRAKON algorithmic visual programming and modeling language for its ideas.
+* 2019-05-17 Studying DRAKON algorithmic visual programming and modeling language to plumb its ideas.
 3h
 * 2019-05-11 Worked on how to present Exemplar.
 Created get_control_conflicts().
 5.5h
 * 2019-05-10 Created for_loops table and update_for_loops_table() to exclude mid-loops as ending points for controls opened pre-loop.
 5h
 * 2019-05-09 Created get_functions() and finished re-enabling the integration tests.
 6h
 * 2019-05-08 Improving store_ifs() and create_maybe_rows().
 3.5h
 * 2019-05-07 Re-enabling integration tests.
 2.5h